Start » Denmark » 10 Best Tips & Things to do in the Faroe Islands – my Faroe islands Itinerary for 1 week

 The second day starts with another fun activity.
 Depending on the weather and your kayaking experience you can choose from several spots – your local kayak guide will pick the right one for you.

 As I was lucky with the weather I was able to paddle right at the coast of the capital.
-I used the kayaking company NAX who brought everything needed to the spot – my guide Hans not only got me to improve my kayaking skills and knew the best spots to paddle; he also could give plenty of information about the Faroe Islands in general.
+My guide Hans not only got me to improve my kayaking skills and knew the best spots to paddle; he also could give plenty of information about the Faroe Islands in general.

 Tours